-The concept of catchment used in this standard is that it is described physically as illustrated above.
-It can also be described as the recognized unit of water resources assessment and management across administrative jurisdictions.
-In multi-stakeholder collaboration and cross-domain research projects, the catchment is recognized as a shared monitoring and reporting unit, in that monitoring stations are usually on a river in a recognized catchment, attributes of the catchment may be in reference to its geometry, and its inflow and outflow are network locations connecting it to other catchments in a topology.
-Examples of catchments include "Hydrologic Unit Code" (HUC) catchments defined by the U.S. Geological Survey for research and regulatory data systems to use as a reference [7] and "River Basin Districts" of the European Water Framework Directive [1].
+The catchment concept is still an important one even if it is not realized by another feature.
+It often serves as a recognized unit of water resources assessment and management across administrative jurisdictions.
+In multi-stakeholder collaboration and cross-domain research projects, catchments may be recognized as shared monitoring and reporting units.
+River monitoring stations are typically assigned to a recognized catchment; catchment inflow and outflow outfalls connect information between recognized catchments.
+Examples of organizational catchments include the "Hydrologic Unit Code" (HUC) catchments defined by the U.S. Geological Survey for research and regulatory data systems to use as a reference [7] and "River Basin Districts" of the European Water Framework Directive [1].

-Catchment and multiple realizations of the catchment concept
+Catchment realization